Midnight Sun In Iceland : Activities, Myths and Tips

 pssss...
 Did you know that icelandic people eat puffins?

 Puffins have been hunted since Viking time.
 They provided a vital source of food through the centuries since there was not so much food because of hard conditions of the island at this time.

 The birds were hunted for their meat and eggs, while their feathers were used in bedding.

 To have a unique experience, take a beer and go to a hot spring in the middle of the night.
 It is also a romantic moment that you can enjoy with your partner.
-And maybe propose to her (just an idea for a more romantic person ;) ).
+And maybe propose to her (just an idea ;) ).